The Russia Investigations: Trump On Collision Course With National Security World

 When the full extent of your venality, moral turpitude, and political corruption becomes known, you will take your rightful place as a disgraced demagogue in the dustbin of history.
 You may scapegoat Andy McCabe, but you will not destroy America...America will triumph over you. https://t.co/uKppoDbduj— John O. Brennan (@JohnBrennan) March 17, 2018

-Brennan's clear implication: There are things to be known about Trump and when they are known, game over.
+Brennan's clear implication: There are things to be known about Trump, and when they are known, game over.
 Further implication: I, John Brennan, a long-serving national security leader with deep awareness of America's official secrets, know these things.

 This, quite clearly, got to Trump.
 He has become the first president to use his near-plenary power over security clearances to revoke one based, by his own admission, on the speech of the holder.

-There are serious implications for the national security world, of which more below.
-In terms of the political duel with Brennan, however, Trump may have scored an important short-term victory.
+There are serious implications for the national security world.
+But in terms of the political duel with Brennan, however, Trump may have scored an important short-term victory.

 How so?
 Brennan took Trump's bait at once and wrote a New York Times op-ed on Thursday that inveighed against the president's attempt to "silence" him and other Trump critics.
 Trump's denials that his campaign colluded with the Russian attack on the 2016 election are "hogwash," Brennan wrote.